composedbymax/Shader-Sandbox/README.md

 # Shader Sandbox - Created by Max Warren

-A browser-based GLSL + WGSL editor for writing, testing, recording, and exporting or loading vertex and fragment shaders, as well as standalone .html animations.
+A browser-based GLSL + WGSL + JS editor for writing, testing, recording, and exporting or loading vertex and fragment shaders, as well as standalone .html animations.
 Users can interactively build shaders and preview them in real time using WebGL or WebGPU.

 [Go to App](https://max.wuaze.com/glsl)